 #3: Clarify Once a Month

-To adapt the Curly Girl Method routine for wavy hair, you want to use a gentle, sulfate-free cleanser.
+For your regular routine, you want to use a gentle, sulfate-free cleanser.
 However, products can build up over time, and it’s important to give your hair and scalp a thorough, deep cleanse every now and then.
 Either grab a sulfate shampoo or one that is specifically for clarifying, and make sure to use it at least once a month!
 See below for my favorite $1 clarifying shampoo and some extra tips on how to use it!

 #4: So Saturated, Feels Like Seaweed